codewithkyle/router/README.md

         tagName: "home-page",
         file: "/homepage.js",
     },
-    // the 404 page is a catch-all for any route that fails the lookup "404": "missing-page",
+    // add a 404 route to act as a catch-all
+    "404": "missing-page",
 });